gardener/documentation/website/documentation/contribute/20_documentation/10_organisation/_index.md

    |_ deployment
 ```

 Do not use folders just because they are in the template.
 Stick to the predefined roles and corresponding activities for naming convention.
 A system makes it easier to maintain and get oriented.
+While recommended, this is not a mandatory way of organizing the documentation.

 - User: `usage`
 - Operator: `operations`